walktyler/Motor-Vehicle-Collision-Analysis/README.md

 ### Time & Risk Patterns:
 - Although overall crash volume is higher during the daytime, the probability that a collision results in a fatality is significantly elevated at night (0.26% vs 0.10%), indicating substantially higher crash severity during nighttime hours.
 - While approximately 2.9 times more collisions occur on weekdays, crashes occurring on weekends are about 29% more likely to result in a fatality.

+### Road User Vulnerability:
+-Collisions occurring in Manhattan are significantly more likely to involve cyclists compared to other boroughs, while pedestrian injury rates remain elevated across all dense boroughs, particularly the Bronx and Brooklyn.
+Conversely, motorist injury rates are substantially lower in Manhattan relative to outer boroughs, where collisions are more likely to result in motorist harm.
+This may reflect differences in traffic patterns and density.